benrwoodard/benrwoodard_com/content/about.md

 date: '2019-04-22'
 output: html_document
 ---
-Here is a little more about where I have spent my energy and passion for the last ~15 years.
-I've had the privilege to work for many great companys, nonprofit and forprofit, in my career.
+Here is a little more about where I have spent my energy and passion since 2006.
+I've had the privilege to work for many great companys, non-profit and for-profit, in my career.
 The diversity of industries has given me the ability to adapt to learn new business models quickly and contribute to business impact.

 ***
+*Company:* Search Discovery, Inc.
+*Location:* Atlanta, GA
+*Timeframe:* 6/2019 - Present
+*Title:* Analytics Manager

+*Description:*
+  +Just getting started.
+I'll have to fill this in later. :)

+***
 *Company:* Mary Kay Inc.
 *Location:* Addison, TX
-*Timeframe:* 8/21/2017- Present
+*Timeframe:* 8/2017- 6/2019
 *Title:* Assistant Manager Web Analytics, US Market

 *Description:*